amplience/dc-extension-aprimo-content-selector/README.md

 Process is as per the Aprimo Only (Standalone) usage with the following additions:

-- Upon selection, the rendition is automatically uploaded to the Amplience Content Hub and the Amplience Image property is
+- Upon selection, the rendition is automatically uploaded to the Amplience Content Hub and the Amplience Image property is populated.
+- The name of the asset uploaded is the in the format `{title}-{rendition.id}` from the aprimo.
+- Uses configuration for the following options:
+  - Upload to specific Bucket
+  - Upload to specific Folder
+  - Overwrite assets or rename unique
 - Removal of the asset will remove all data (Aprimo and Amplience) from the Amplience Content Form

 ## Pre-requisites